BlueSquid1/Tron/tron/readme.md

 # Tron
-basic tron game to show to teach others how to program and how to have fun doing so!
+A basic tron game to show to teach others how to program and how to have fun doing so!

 ## Build instructions